-- General Options-Choose your general mirroring options. - Calculate size of protected data upon connection-Specify if you want Double-Take to determine the mirroring percentage calculation based on the amount of data being protected.
+- General Options-Choose your general mirroring options.
+The calculate size option is only available for data protection and recovery.
+It is not available for full server protection and recovery. - Calculate size of protected data upon connection-Specify if you want Double-Take to determine the mirroring percentage calculation based on the amount of data being protected.
 If you enable this option, the calculation will begin when mirroring begins.
 For the initial mirror, the percentage will display after the calculation is complete, adjusting to the amount of the mirror that has completed during the time it took to complete the calculation.
 Subsequent mirrors will initially use the last calculated size and display an approximate percentage.
 Once the calculation is complete, the percentage will automatically adjust down or up to indicate the amount that has been completed.
 Disabling calculation will result in the mirror status not showing the percentage complete or the number of bytes remaining to be mirrored.